sanketdaru/async-jobs-over-restful-api/README.md

 To change where the uploaded job files as well as resulting output files are stored on filesystem, you can modify the `app-configs.jobFilesLocation` property in the `application.properties` file.

-Using gradle-wrapper run the SpringBoot project
+Using gradle-wrapper run the SpringBoot application
 ```
 $ ./gradlew bootRun
 ```